aws/aws-cdk/packages/cdk-assets/README.md

 Currently the following asset types are supported:

 * Files and archives, uploaded to S3
+    * Can be either pre-bundled or bundled when `cdk-assets` is called
 * Docker Images, uploaded to ECR
 * Files, archives, and Docker images built by external utilities